oe-mirrors/e2iplayer/README.md

 ### 📌 Notes

-- ⚠️ The plugin **does use external extensions** or complicated dependencies on most images the e2ideps are on the Feeds
+⚠️ The plugin **does use external extensions** or complicated dependencies on most images the e2ideps are on the Feeds
+- exteplayer3
+- pycurl
+- gstplayer
+- ffmpeg
+- rtmpdump
+- duktape
+- uchardet

 ---